Configuration

 Initial Flush

-Section titled “Initial Flush”On first startup, if no configuration exists in the database, DEFAULT_FULL_CONFIG is automatically flushed to the database.
+Section titled “Initial Flush”On first startup, if no configuration exists in the database, the result of getDefaultFullConfig() is automatically flushed to the database.
 This ensures the database always has a complete configuration document.

 Managing Configuration